Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/BestPractices.md

 - Ensure that all controls are appropriately sized for touch interaction - for example, buttons  have adequate touch targets, and input boxes are large enough for users to enter input.
 The controls in [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx) help you do this easily.
 - Do not rely on non-touch input methods like hover or right click.
 - Ensure that your add-in works in both portrait and landscape mode.
 Be aware that on touch devices, part of your add-in might be hidden by the soft keyboard.
 - Be aware of additional restrictions that some apply to specific devices.
 For example, per Apple policies, you cannot perform commerce transactions in add-ins that run on the iPad.
+For details, see [Validation policies](https://msdn.microsoft.com/EN-US/library/jj220035.aspx).
+You can use the [Context.commerceAllowed](https://msdn.microsoft.com/en-us/library/office/Mt203804.aspx) property to determine whether your add-in is running on a platform that restricts commerce transactions.

 The best way to ensure that your add-in works is to test it on a real device by using [sideloading](https://msdn.microsoft.com/EN-US/library/office/mt154253.aspx).